leahkemp/ont_human_workflow/docs/analysis_docs/02_run_module_scripts.md

 cd /NGS/humangenomics/active/2022/run/ont_human_workflow/
 ```

-Run each module script in succession, run only one script at a time since some scripts depend on the outputs of earlier scripts
+Run each module script sequentially, run only one script at a time since some scripts depend on the outputs of earlier scripts

 ```bash
 sbatch ./scripts/module_scripts/01-cthulhu-guppy-gpu.sh